fclaux/fclaux/README.md

 - [Project Name](https://github.com/fclaux/project-name): Brief description of the project.
 - [Another Project](https://github.com/fclaux/honeybeeBUT1): Brief description of another project.

+- Console Game: A simple text-based game developed during my first year of studies.
+- Scrabble in Java: A Java implementation of Scrabble as a second-year project.
+- [Free-Go]: A planning app for families with features like shared to-do lists, calendars, and more.

 Feel free to open issues, submit pull requests, or just give a star if you find something interesting!